MechanicalRock/mechanicalrock.github.io/_posts/2017-09-01-the-scourge-of-silos.markdown

 author: Hamish Tedeschi
 image: img/silos.png
 ---
 This is one of those articles that may stir up a bit of angst with people, because essentially it is an opinion piece.
 Not driven by data, merely driven by what I think works best.
 It was provoked by a brief conversation on social media and got me thinking about why I think the way I do.
-The conversation was based on the following post by <ahref="https://www.linkedin.com/in/jpartogi/">Josh Partogi</a>, which was on the money:
+The conversation was based on the following post by [Josh Partogi](https://www.linkedin.com/in/jpartogi/), which was on the money:

 ```
 Many are talking about devops these days.